citrix-openstack/blogentries/Introduction_To_XenServer_Fuel_Plugin.md

     sed -i s/#net.ipv4.ip_forward/net.ipv4.ip_forward/g /etc/sysctl.conf
     sysctl -p /etc/sysctl.conf

-* Suppose HIMN is on eth3, we will forward packets from HIMN to management and storage network
+* Suppose HIMN is on eth3, we will forward packets from HIMN to management and storage network. br-storage and br-mgmt below, literally, refer to the existing interfaces.

 	iptables -t nat -A POSTROUTING -o br-storage -j MASQUERADE